cozie-app/cozie-apple-website/docs/4_push_notifications/01_push_notifications.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can send push notifications to the Cozie app using the following Python code.
+You can send push notifications to the Cozie app using a web API as shown in the Python code example below.

 Please note that you will have to specify your `ID_PARTICIPANT`, `ID_EXPERIMENT`, `ID_PASSWORD` and `API_KEY`.
 You can request an `API_KEY` by emailing us a request at cozie.app@gmail.com.